seb-slowiko/FPGA_Repo_Structure/FPGA_BOARD/Libero_Projects/README.md

 # (**Enter board name here**) Mi-V Sample FPGA Designs
-This folder contains Tcl scripts that build Libero SoC **(vUpdate version number)** design projects for the RTG4 Development Kit.
+This folder contains Tcl scripts that build Libero SoC **(vUpdate version number)** design projects for the (**Enter board name here**).
 These scripts are executed in Libero SoC to generate the sample designs.

 ## <a name="quick"></a> Instructions